You should not build your own authentication

 // ...

-To log-in we need to call firebase.auth().signInWithEmailAndPassword.
+To log in, we need to call firebase.auth().signInWithEmailAndPassword.
 If everything is fine, auth().currentUser.getIdToken returns our JWT token.

 class FirebaseAuth {